Complex metal hydride

 Complex metal hydrides are salts wherein the anions contain hydrides.
-In the older chemical literature as well as contemporary materials science textbooks, a "metal hydride" is assumed to be nonmolecular, i.e. three-dimensional lattices of atomic ions.
+In older chemical literature and even in contemporary materials science textbooks, a "metal hydride" is assumed to be nonmolecular, i.e. three-dimensional lattices of atomic ions.
 In such systems, hydrides are often interstitial and nonstoichiometric, and the bonding between the metal and hydrogen atoms is significantly ionic.
 In contrast, complex metal hydrides typically contain more than one type of metal or metalloid and may be soluble but invariably react with water.
 They exhibit ionic bonding between a positive metal ion with molecular anions containing the hydride.
 In such materials the hydrogen is bonded with significant covalent character to the second metal or metalloid atoms.